rustamlatypov/genre-classification/README.md

 Built for IPython 7.1.0 with Python 3.7.0.

-A IPython viewer is necessery.
+A IPython viewer is needed.
 If code is extracted as a stand-alone file, a separate Python interpreter is needed.

 Running cells is not necessary for viewing, but if one wishes to run the cells, the following files must be included in the root directory: